Group identities on symmetric units under oriented involutions in group algebras: Introduction

+Group algebras $\mathbb{F}G$ satisfying a PI were classified in two subsequent papers of Passman and Isaacs-Passman, see \cite[Corollaries 5.3.8 and 5.3.10, p.
+196-197]{Pas:77}.

-Giambruno, Jespers and Valenti \cite{GJV:94} solved the conjecture for semiprime group rings, and Giambruno, Sehgal and Valenti \cite{GSV:97} solved it in general for group algebras over infinite fields.
-By using the results of \cite{GSV:97}, Passman \cite{Pas:97} gave necessary and sufficient conditions for $\mathcal{U}(\mathbb{F}G)$ to satisfy a group identity, when $\mathbb{F}$ infinite.
-Subsequently, Liu \cite{Liu:99} confirmed the conjecture for finite fields and Liu and Passman in \cite{LP:99} extended the results of \cite{Pas:97} to this case.
+Giambruno, Jespers and Valenti \cite{GJV:94} solved the Hartley's conjecture for semiprime group rings, and Giambruno, Sehgal and Valenti \cite{GSV:97} solved it in general for group algebras over infinite fields.
+By using the results of \cite{GSV:97}, Passman \cite{Pas:97} gave necessary and sufficient conditions for $\mathcal{U}(\mathbb{F}G)$ to satisfy a group identity, when $\mathbb{F}$ is infinite.
+Subsequently, Liu \cite{Liu:99} confirmed that the conjecture also holds for finite fields and Liu and Passman in \cite{LP:99} extended the results of \cite{Pas:97} to this case.
 The same question for groups with elements of infinite order was studied by Giambruno, Sehgal and Valenti in \cite{GSV:00}.
-For further details about these results, see G. Lee \cite[Chapter 1]{Lee}.
+For further details about these results see Lee \cite[Chapter 1]{Lee:10} and the references quoted therein.